BRAIN-Lab-AI/Knowledge-Aware-Cross-Attention-for-Multimodal-Alzheimer-s-Diagnosis-from-Brain-MRI-/README.md

 ## Application Area and Project Domain
 <div align="justify">
 The project lies at the intersection of medical imaging, clinical decision support, and deep learning within the healthcare AI domain.
 The application area is neurological disease diagnosis, specifically Alzheimer’s disease progression modelling.
-This work is directly relevant to computational neuroimaging, multimodal data fusion, and explainable artificial intelligence (XAI) in healthcare.
+This work is directly relevant to computational neuroimaging, multimodal data fusion, and explainable artificial intelligence (XAI) in healthcare.<br><br>

 The project domain extends beyond traditional diagnostic classification to encompass predictive modeling for disease progression, biomarker discovery, and personalized risk assessment.
-Clinical applications include integration with electronic health record systems, radiological reporting workflows, and clinical trial screening protocols.
+Clinical applications include integration with electronic health record systems, radiological reporting workflows, and clinical trial screening protocols.<br><br>

 The project’s outcomes can be applied to -
 <li><strong>Hospital memory clinics</strong> for assisting neurologists in the early detection of mild cognitive impairment (MCI);</li>